Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

 - The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.80).

-- The Guardians give up the second-fewest home runs in baseball (122 total, one per game).
+- The Guardians surrender the second-fewest home runs in baseball (122 total, one per game).

-- Curry makes the start for the Guardians, his sixth of the season.
-He is 3-1 with a 3.39 ERA and 46 strikeouts in 69 2/3 innings pitched.
+- Williams (1-3) gets the starting nod for the Guardians in his 11th start of the season.
+He has a 2.80 ERA in 54 2/3 innings pitched, with 59 strikeouts.

-- His last appearance came on Friday against the Tampa Bay Rays, when the right-hander went five innings, surrendering five earned runs while allowing six hits.
+- The righty last appeared on Saturday against the Tampa Bay Rays, when he tossed five innings, allowing one earned run while giving up five hits.

-- In 30 games this season, the 25-year-old has an ERA of 3.39, with 6 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- In 10 games this season, the 24-year-old has amassed an ERA of 2.80, with 9.7 strikeouts per nine innings.
+Opponents are hitting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.